Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-As shown in Figure \ref{fig:SeNMoLayers}, SeNMo comprises of stacked blocks of SNN layers, where each block is composed of a linear unit, SELU activation, followed by Alpha dropout.
-Combined, these blocks enable high-level abstract representations by keeping neuron activations converged towards zero mean and unit variance \cite{klambauer2017self}.
-Linear unit is essentially equivalent to what is commonly referred to as a ``fully connected (FC) layer" or a ``multilayer perceptron (MLP) layer" in traditional neural network architectures.
-SELU activations are an alternative to the traditional rectified linear unit (ReLU) activations commonly used in neural networks.
-Klambauer et al. demonstrated through the Banach fixed-point theorem that activations with close proximity to zero mean and unit variance, propagating through numerous network layers, will ultimately converge to zero mean and unit variance \cite{klambauer2017self}.
-SELU activations have the unique property of self-normalization, meaning that the activations tend to converge to a mean of zero and a standard deviation of one, regardless of the input distribution.
-The mathematical equation for the SELU activation function is:
+As illustrated in Figure \ref{fig:SeNMoLayers}, SeNMo comprises stacked blocks of self-normalizing neural network layers, where each block includes a linear unit, a Scaled Exponential Linear Unit (SELU) activation, and Alpha-Dropout.
+These components enable high-level abstract representations while keeping neuron activations close to zero mean and unit variance \cite{klambauer2017self}.
+The linear unit is equivalent to a "fully connected" or MLP layer commonly used in traditional neural network architectures.
+Klambauer \textit{et al}. demonstrated through the Banach fixed-point theorem that activations with close proximity to zero mean and unit variance, propagating through numerous network layers, will ultimately converge to zero mean and unit variance \cite{klambauer2017self}.
+SELU activations, an alternative to traditional rectified linear unit activations, offer a self-normalizing effect, ensuring activations converge to zero mean and unit variance regardless of the input distribution.
+The SELU activation function is expressed mathematically as: